iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

           de: Einkommensanteil, der anrechnungsfrei bleibt, Intervall 2 [a2eg1, a2eg2]. § 30 SGB II.
 Seit 01.04.2011 § 11b SGB II.
           en: Income share not subject to transfer withdrawal, interval 2 [a2eg1, a2eg2]. § 30 SGB II.
 Since 01.04.2011 § 11b SGB II.

+3. The ``values`` key

+   * contains all historical values for a specific parameters
+   * these are differentiated by the date (YYYY-MM-DD) at which the parameter came or will come into force

-3. The ``value`` key
+4. The ``value`` key

    * contains the value as defined in the law
    * values in percentages can alternatively be expressed to the base of one
    * add a leading zero for values smaller than 1 and greater than -1
-   * DM values have to be converted to Euro using the excange rate 1:1.95583.
+   * DM values have to be converted to Euro using the exchange rate 1:1.95583.

    Example 1:

    .. code-block:: yaml

-        value:
+        values:
             2005-01-01:
                 value: 1500
                 note: Artikel 1 G. v.
 24.12.2003 BGBl.
 I S. 2954.